PixllCreations/mini-comp-bot/README.md

 ## Permissions

 Currently the bot it is set to allow ONLY the admin role to use the it in Discord.
-To change this, modify the PERMITTED_ROLE in the .env
+To change this, modify the PERMITTED_ROLE in the .env by pasting the ROLE ID of the desired role in Discord

-    Right click the respective server -> Server Settings -> Roles -> Right click the role you want to add -> Select "Copy Role ID" and use that to define the PERMITTED_ROLE

-To add the bot to channels do the following:

-    Select the channels you want the bot to send messages to.
-Go to channel Settings -> Overview -> Add members or roles -> add Poller to the Members and Poller to the Roles
+To add the bot to channels do the following: add Poller to the Members and Poller to the Roles

-    Then Add the channel Id to CHANNEL_ID in the .env
+Then Add the channel Ids to CHANNEL_ID in the .env

+To add the bot to a new server, simply update the GUILD_ID in the .env

 ## Build the Season's Competitions